viet34tqc/notebook/technical-terms.md

 - <https://www.youtube.com/watch?v=ZKH3DLT4BKw&ab_channel=AddyOsmani>
 - <https://thanhle.blog/blog/server-side-rendering-voi-hydration-lang-phi-tai-nguyen-nhu-the-nao>

 Hydration is the process of turning static SSR html into dynamic client-side (CSR) html.
-It uses client-side JavaScript to render every component again and attach generated event listeners to the already existing DOM (from SSR HTML)
+It uses client-side JavaScript to attach generated event listeners to the already existing DOM (from SSR HTML) and also render every components again

-It also compares the mounted DOM with the DOM nodes already on the page, and tries to fit the two together.
+Then it compares the mounted DOM with the DOM nodes already on the page, and tries to fit the two together.
 If not there will be an error like this: "Expected server HTML to contain a matching <div> inside a <nav>" (only happens on development mode but you are warning because this is bug).
 This process can also be called *reconciliation*

 ## Deploying: